Picture superiority effect: Paivio – Dual coding theory

 Picture stimuli have an advantage over word stimuli because they are dually encoded; they generate a verbal and image code, whereas word stimuli only generate a verbal code.
 Pictures are likely to generate a verbal label, whereas words are not likely to generate image labels.

 Nelson – Sensory semantic theory

 Pictures hold two encoding advantages over words.
-Pictures are perceptually more distinct from one another than are words, thus increasing their chance for retrieval.
+Pictures are perceptually more distinct from one another than words, thus increasing their chance for retrieval.
 In experiments when similarity among pictures was high, no picture superiority effect was present.
 Pictures are also believed to assess meaning more directly than words.
 Levels of processing theory apply when words and pictures are compared under semantic study instructions (rate the pleasantness of each item), recall is very similar for pictures and words, as both were encoded at deeper levels.

 Picture superiority results from superior encoding for pictures over words, which facilitates greater recollection of pictures.